zeek/zeek/scripts/base/frameworks/notice/main.zeek.rst

 #########
 =================================================================== ==========================================================================
 :zeek:id:`NOTICE`: :zeek:type:`function`
+:zeek:id:`Notice::apply_policy`: :zeek:type:`function`              This is an internal function to populate policy records.
 :zeek:id:`Notice::create_file_info`: :zeek:type:`function`          Creates a record containing a subset of a full :zeek:see:`fa_file` record.
 :zeek:id:`Notice::email_headers`: :zeek:type:`function`             Constructs mail headers to which an email body can be appended for
                                                                     sending with sendmail.
 :zeek:id:`Notice::email_notice_to`: :zeek:type:`function`           Call this function to send a notice in an email.
-:zeek:id:`Notice::internal_NOTICE`: :zeek:type:`function`           This is an internal wrapper for the global :zeek:id:`NOTICE`
-                                                                    function; disregard.
 :zeek:id:`Notice::is_being_suppressed`: :zeek:type:`function`       A function to determine if an event is supposed to be suppressed.
 :zeek:id:`Notice::log_mailing_postprocessor`: :zeek:type:`function` A log postprocessing function that implements emailing the contents
                                                                     of a log upon rotation to any configured :zeek:id:`Notice::mail_dest`.